-PALFINGER has been committed to sustainability for more than 10 years.
-As a responsible employer, we produce sustainable products in an eco-efficient manner and we stand for fair business activity.
-In a four-part series, we now wish to introduce the four sustainability areas and how we at PALFINGER live up to them on a daily basis.
+PALFINGER has been committed to sustainability since 15 years already.
+As a responsible employer, we produce sustainable products in an eco-efficient manner and we stand for fair business activities.
+In a four-part series, we want to introduce the four sustainability fields and how we at PALFINGER live up to them on a daily basis.

 Economic efficiency is reflected in the goal of earning a profit as well as growing in a sustainably profitable manner.
-Subjects such as the Code of Conduct, diversity, corruption prevention, Integrity Line, and fair taxation are prioritized.
-MARTIN BINDER, Head of Corporate Counsels, will now answer some questions on the “Fair business” sustainability area.
+Topics such as the Code of Conduct, corruption prevention, fair taxation and digitalization are in the focus.
+Patrick Schornböck, PALFINGER 21st Innovation Strategy Analyst, will now answer some questions on the “Fair business” sustainability field.

 2. What is your daily work routine like?